 We are a family run business, formerly of the award winning Plough Inn, Wreay and we pride ourselves on providing home cooked freshly prepared locally sourced food.
 We are thrilled to be here at Crofton Hall and excited to work closely with all our neighbouring businesses.

-We will be selling some of our old favourite meals and specials from The Plough Inn, Wreay, which we ran for 6 years prior, alongside full English breakfasts, cakes and afternoon teas.
+We will be selling some of our old favourite meals and specials from The Plough Inn, Wreay, which we ran for 6 years prior, alongside full English breakfasts, cakes, Sunday roasts and afternoon teas.

 We sincerely hope that you will enjoy your visit and come back to see us time and time again.
 All our meals are cooked fresh to order which will result in a small wait for your food so we thank you for your patience especially during busy times.
 If you have any food allergies, please inform staff of this before ordering so that we can advise on suitable dishes.